Oscarg2010/MCW-BCDR/Hands-on lab/HOL step-by step - Business continuity and disaster recovery.md

     ![Callouts in the Failover blade point to both the From and To fields.](images/Hands-onlabstep-bystep-Businesscontinuityanddisasterrecoveryimages/media/image350.png "Failover blade")

-5. The Azure portal will provide a notification that the failover is starting
+5. The Azure portal will provide a notification that the failover is starting.

     ![The Starting Failover notification explains that the operation is in progress.](images/Hands-onlabstep-bystep-Businesscontinuityanddisasterrecoveryimages/media/image351.png "Starting Failover notification")

-6. By selecting Site Recovery Jobs, you can monitor the progress of the failover
+6. By selecting Site Recovery Jobs, you can monitor the progress of the failover.

     ![In the Properties section, the status of the various jobs display.](images/Hands-onlabstep-bystep-Businesscontinuityanddisasterrecoveryimages/media/image352.png "Properties section")